 A further community led project, which is about promoting Leisure Local, is supporting the replacement of the community centre at Gregson Lane.
 The current building, sited on SRBC land but built using donations from villagers, is now more than 50 years old; in a poor and deteriorating state.

-The Eastern Parishes Community Hub, and the Neighbourhood Forum before it, have supported fundraising efforts for a new centre for several years.
-A charity, Gregson Green, was registered back in 1969 to manage the building on behalf of the local people.
-Over the last 8 years, the fundraising campaign has been very successful, with almost £200,000 raised to date.

 The centre is well used by people from a range of ages and backgrounds and provides social facilities for the sports clubs who use the adjoining playing fields.
-The Gregson Green Committee recognises that the need for a new building is increasing in urgency, but fundraising takes time and ongoing commitment.
-They have approached the Council for financial support for a proposed modular building, from which they can accommodate more groups, more events and widen the offer to the local community.
+The Gregson Green Committee, a charity who manage the centre on behalf of the community, have raised in the region of £200,000 to support a new building.
+However they have recognised that due to the condition of the premises, the need for a new building is increasing in urgency.
+They have approached the Council for financial support to bring forward a new modular building, from which they can accommodate more groups, more events and widen the offer to the local community.

 A grant of £300,000 would enable: